kobble-git/kobble-data-common/content/onboard.md

 ::: slide
 ### Try Kobble
-With Kobble, you can instantly create and organize beautiful content for a variety of purposes, including notes, blogs, wikis, presentations, slideshows, projects, papers, homework, and more. {.left}

-Kobble is the only app available where you *own* all of your data. (*Click the arrow below to see more.*) {.left}
+With Kobble, you can instantly create and organize beautiful content for a variety of purposes, including notes, blogs, wikis, presentations, slideshows, projects, papers, homework, and more. (*Click the arrow below to see more.*) {.left}
 :::

 ::: slide